 Trade is one of two issues where Trump found significant electoral support among working class Americans; immigration being the other.
 Trump’s early actions on existing trade agreements, such as withdrawing the US from the Trans-Pacific Partnership (TPP) and re-opening negotiations with Canada and Mexico on the North America Free Trade Agreement (NAFTA), indicated his willingness to play the anti-globalist card that his base finds appealing.
 But even in talking tough on trade, Trump can send mixed signals; on his swing through Asia in November, he blamed not China but prior US administrations for the widening trade gap between the two countries, then reverted to protectionist themes when addressing the broader Asia Pacific Economic Cooperation forum.

-“Despite the anti-free trade rhetoric of the presidential campaign, and to a lesser extent since, President Trump has not pursued a path of unilateral across-the-board increases in trade protection,” says Michael Grady,* senior economist and strategist at Aviva Investors.
-“Indeed, Trump’s recent visit to China indicated a willingness to productively engage with those he had criticized most in the past.”
+“Despite the anti-free trade rhetoric of the presidential campaign, and to a lesser extent since, President Trump has not pursued a path of unilateral across-the-board increases in trade protection,” says Michael Grady, senior economist and strategist at Aviva Investors.
+“Indeed, Trump’s recent visit to China indicated a willingness to productively engage with those he had criticised most in the past.”

 It remains to be seen how effective these statements and actions will be as the administration’s trade policy evolves.
 US tariffs on South Korean washing machines and British and Canadian passenger jets may play well with American manufacturers and workers, but they can also complicate ongoing diplomatic efforts with key US allies, especially in geopolitical hotspots like the Korean peninsula.
-There are also US business and political interests, including from Trump’s own party, that favor free trade and would attempt to scuttle any purely protectionist trade actions.
+There are also US business and political interests, including from Trump’s own party, that favour free trade and would attempt to scuttle any purely protectionist trade actions.
 Agricultural interests—typically staunch supporters of Republican lawmakers—have been particularly vocal in their opposition to Trump’s early threats in NAFTA re-negotiations.

 “The near-term risk is an unravelling in the NAFTA negotiations with the US seeking a number of changes that would likely be deal breakers for Canada and Mexico, such as including a rolling five-year sunset clause in the agreement,” says Grady.
 “Despite the differences, we think it most likely that a compromise will ultimately be reached.”

 Trump pledged to build “a great wall along the southern border”1 with Mexico footing the bill.
 So far, no funds have been pledged to build a border wall - certainly not from Mexico - and no definitive plans have been put forward either.
-But Trump didn’t sit idly on immigration during his first year: among other decisions, he restricted the HB1 visa program for skilled foreign workers and, perhaps most notably, moved to end the Deferred Action for Childhood Arrivals (DACA) program, which sheltered approximately 800,000 undocumented immigrant children currently in US (“dreamers”) from deportation.
+But Trump didn’t sit idly on immigration during his first year: among other decisions, he restricted the HB1 visa program for skilled foreign workers and, perhaps most notably, moved to end the Deferred Action for Childhood Arrivals (DACA) programme, which sheltered approximately 800,000 undocumented immigrant children currently in US (“dreamers”) from deportation.

 While these decisions played well to Trump’s supporters, opposition from the broader US public and the business community has been vociferous.
-The renewed debate could present an opportunity for comprehensive reform of US immigration law in the coming year, but it doesn’t seem likely given the current polarized climate in Washington.
+The renewed debate could present an opportunity for comprehensive reform of US immigration law in the coming year, but it doesn’t seem likely given the current polarised climate in Washington.
 “There is no appetite in the Republican party to try to go down the comprehensive [immigration policy reform] road again,” says Edward Alden, senior fellow at the Council on Foreign Relations.2

 Trump vowed to repeal and replace his predecessor’s hallmark healthcare coverage law, which he termed “disastrous Obamacare”.3 The three-time failure of the Republican-led Congress to fulfill this vow underscored the GOP leadership’s inability to pass a key component of their party platform and sowed doubts over the likelihood of enacting the rest of their agenda.
 When repeal stalled in Congress, Trump looked to dismantle Obamacare through the back door, using executive orders to loosen rules on the marketing of health insurance plans and to end subsidy payments to insurers.
 The president and GOP lawmakers may find other avenues to weaken and eventually cripple Obamacare, by tacking on new rules as amendments in other pieces of legislation as they have done with the current tax reform bill.

 “While the GOP has failed to fully repeal and replace Obamacare, we expect healthcare to remain at the forefront of lawmakers’ agendas into 2018,” says Matthew Raque, senior research analyst at Aviva Investors in Chicago.
-“While parts of Obamacare will be repealed, we still expect the individual exchange markets and state-expanded Medicaid [a health insurance program for low-income people, children and the disabled] to remain in place for the next several years.”
+“While parts of Obamacare will be repealed, we still expect the individual exchange markets and state-expanded Medicaid [a health insurance programme for low-income people, children and the disabled] to remain in place for the next several years.”

 5. Financial services deregulation